 5. Shall receive petitions from the state department of corrections alleging that an offender has violated the offender's terms and conditions of community supervision and has lapsed or is probably about to lapse into criminal ways or company.
 If the board determines that an offender on community supervision has violated the terms and conditions of community supervision the board may do any of the following:

-(a) If the offender has not committed an additional offense, place the offender on electronic monitoring and order the offender to participate in a community accountability program pursuant to section 41-1609.05.
+(a) If the offender has not committed an additional offense, place the offender on electronic monitoring.

 (b) Revoke community supervision and return the offender to prison for the remainder of the offender's community supervision.

 (c) Impose additional terms and conditions on the offender while keeping the offender on community supervision.
 If there is reasonable cause to believe that an offender who has been kept on community supervision has violated any term or condition of community supervision, any member of the board may petition the board to revoke community supervision.
-After a petition to revoke has been submitted, the chairman may issue a summons directing the offender to appear on a specified date for a revocation hearing or may issue a warrant for the offender's arrest.
-Nothing in this subsection limits the state department of corrections' authority with respect to submitting revocation petitions or issuing revocation warrants.
+After a petition to revoke has been submitted, the chairperson may issue a summons directing the offender to appear on a specified date for a revocation hearing or may issue a warrant for the offender's arrest.
+This subsection does not limit the state department of corrections' authority with respect to submitting revocation petitions or issuing revocation warrants.

 D. Any recommendation for commutation that is made unanimously by the members present and voting and that is not acted on by the governor within ninety days after the board submits its recommendation to the governor automatically becomes effective.